 - Hathipol market

 On the second day, I decided to explore places that are around Udaipur which can be covered in a day trip.
-Since I wanted to visit the Kumbhalgarh Fort, which is around 100 km away from the Udaipur city, I included Ranakpur Jain Temple on my itinerary as well.
+Since I wanted to visit the Kumbhalgarh Fort, which is around 100 km away from Udaipur city, I included Ranakpur Jain Temple on my itinerary as well.
 Both the spots can be easily covered in a day from Udaipur.

 Kumbhalgarh fort is one of the famous tourist attractions in Udaipur.
 Located in Rajsamand district of Rajasthan, this fort was declared the UNESCO world heritage site in 2013.
-The fort has the second largest wall, which stretches to about 36 kms, after the Great Wall of China.
+The fort has the second largest wall, which stretches to about 36 km, after the Great Wall of China.

 Situated on the western Aravalli hills, the fort was built in the 15th century by Rana Kumbha.
 Because of the topography, inaccessibility, and strategically built, this place was not easily conquered by anyone.
-In fact, the fort used to serve as refuge shelter for the Mewar kings during the war period.
+In fact, the fort used to serve as a refuge shelter for the Mewar kings during the war period.

 It has a great significance for the people, being the birthplace of Mewar’s legendary king Maharana Pratap.
-Once you climb up the fort, it gives you the panoramic views of the surroundings and the ruins inside the forts.
+Once you climb up the fort, it gives you panoramic views of the surroundings and the ruins inside the forts.
 The fort houses Jain Temples, baoris, chhattris, water reservoirs, Badal Mahal, Kumbha Palace, and Brahmanical in the fort premises.

 Ranakpur Jain Temple is one of the highly recommended places in Udaipur.
 While returning back from the Kumbhalgarh fort, I decided to do a detour to explore one of the architectural wonders of India named Ranakpur Jain temple.
 Built-in the 15th century by the Jain businessman Seth Dharna Sah with the help of the Maharaja Rana Kumbha, the Ranakpur Jain Temple is one of the most sacred and important pilgrimage sites for the Jains.